xamarin/dev-days-labs/HandsOnLab/README.md

 We will use an `ObservableCollection<Speaker>` that will be cleared and then loaded with **Speaker** objects.
 We use an `ObservableCollection` because it has built-in support to raise `CollectionChanged` events when we Add or Remove items from the collection.
 This means we don't call `OnPropertyChanged` when updating the collection.

-1. In `SpeakersViewModel.cs` declare an auto-property which we will initialize to an empty collection
+1. In `SpeakersViewModel.cs` declare a read-only property which we will initialize to an empty collection

 ```csharp
 public class SpeakersViewModel : INotifyPropertyChanged